beehive-lab/TornadoVM/assembly/src/docs/2_EXAMPLES.md

 ```

-The following Java snippet shows the data preparation, task definition, and invocation in Tornado.
+The following Java snippet shows the data preparation, task definition, and invocation in TornadoVM.

 ```java